 If Dr. Taghva feels you are a good candidate for microdecompression at his Orange County office, he will explain the procedure and recovery in detail and invite you to ask questions.
 He may also recommend a different treatment, either surgical or non-surgical.

 Other treatment options with Dr. Taghva include every type of spine surgery for the cervical, thoracic, and lumbar spine.
 Some of these include but are not limited to:

-Spinal fusion treatments like lateral fusion, anterior lumbar interbody fusion, and posterior lumbar fusion are also available, as are surgical techniques for pain disorders such as spinal cord stimulation and microvascular decompression.
+Spinal fusion treatments like lateral fusion, anterior lumbar interbody fusion, and posterior lumbar fusion are also available, as are surgical techniques for pain disorders such as spinal cord stimulation orange county and microvascular decompression.
 Dr. Taghva will evaluate your case during the consultation and make a treatment recommendation based on your individual needs.
 He may suggest trying additional non-surgical treatments before turning to surgery, as many herniated discs resolve without the need for surgical intervention.

 Preparing for Microdecompression Surgery

 Pre-surgical tests (blood tests, x-rays, etc.) may be required, and all appropriate forms, waivers, and a complete medical history will need to be filled out.
 Be sure to list all medications, as some may need to be paused or have their dosage altered before the surgery and during the recovery period.

 All non-steroidal anti-inflammatory medications and blood thinners need to be stopped 1-2 weeks before surgery or as directed by the doctor.
 Refrain from all drugs and alcohol 1 week before, and 2 weeks after surgery, to avoid bleeding issues.
 Patients who smoke will need to quit well in advance of the surgery.